Terms of Use

 9. Intellectual property

 The OpenAccountants name and brand are ours.
-Skill content is governed by the open-source licence above.
+Guide content is governed by the open-source licence above.
 Other site content is owned by OpenAccountants or its licensors.

-The Service links to and integrates with third parties (for example hosting providers, AI agents, and freelance marketplaces).
+The Service links to and integrates with third parties (for example hosting providers, AI agents, freelance marketplaces, scheduling tools).
 We are not responsible for third-party services, and their own terms apply.

 You agree to indemnify OpenAccountants against claims arising from your breach of these Terms or your unlawful or infringing use of the Service.